 When we create a record, the data values that are being grouped together are listed in parenthesis after the name of the record.
 Each data value in the list is separated by a comma (,

 ).
-This list is called a parameter list.
-A parameter list contains the data type and variable name for each input value.
+This list is called a record component list.
+A record component list contains the data type and variable name for each value included in the record as well as defines a way to access these values.

 Vehicle Record Example